-Why do people hire a Tulsa guardianship attorney someone they love faces a hearing about a court-appointed guardian?
+Why do people hire a Tulsa guardianship attorney when someone they love faces a hearing about a court-appointed guardian?
 Simply put, because they care.
-Courts appoint guardians to make decisions for a person who lacks sufficient capacity to manage their own needs, such as to provide food, shelter, clothing, medical care and other necessities.
+Courts appoint guardians to make decisions for a person who lacks sufficient capacity to manage their own needs, such as to provide food, shelter, clothing, medical care, and other necessities.

 The decision to have a loved one placed under guardianship can be difficult.
 When someone they don’t know or trust is appointed as a guardian, the person can be further isolated from those who care the most.
 The outcome of guardianship proceedings can have a lasting impact.